richarrd92/Messager/README.md

 # Data Storage

 All message data is stored in the .messages directory in the same location as the sms.sh script.

 Each phone number has a corresponding file where messages are stored.

 Messages are stored as follows:

 Outgoing: o;*message*;@DestinationNumber

 Incoming: i;*message*;@SenderNumber

-# Searching Messages

-Search by sender:
-./sms.sh search 123

-Search by message content:
-./sms.sh search you --message

-# Removing Messages
-./sms.sh remove 123
-Note: The script will prompt for confirmation before deleting messages.

-# Help Command
-./sms.sh help

 # Additional Information
 The .messages directory and associated files are created as needed.